 As humanity increasingly establishes itself off Earth, what laws will govern its activities?
 On this planet, governments enforce their own national legal systems, and international regimes also exist to a certain extent.
 But what are the rules off-world?
 Who defines those rules?
 And who enforces them?
 These are all compelling questions, particularly when one considers space race tensions.
-To learn more about space law, Filling Space spoke with Thomas Cheney.
+To learn more about laws in outer space, Filling Space spoke with Thomas Cheney.
 Besides being a doctoral candidate in Space Law at Northumbria University, he is the Executive Director of the Centre for a Spacefaring Civilization.

 How does space law compare to other areas of law?

 There are two types of space law: international space law and national space law.
 International space law is part of international law akin to the law of the high seas or the Antarctic treaty regime.
 It is a set of agreements, written or unwritten, legally binding and not (so-called soft law) which guides and governs the activities of states in outer space.
 One aspect of this (Article VI of the Outer Space Treaty) makes states responsible for the activities of their nationals in outer space, and they are required to authorize and supervise these activities.
 This has given rise to bodies of national space law, which is how states regulate the activities of their nationals (which covers both private persons and corporations).
 What national space law covers depends on the country, and unsurprisingly countries like the United States have more developed bodies of national law than others.
 Though national space law needs to conform with international space law.